redislabs-training/dockerized-redis-cluster/readme.md

 ## Clusters of Various Sizes

-The TE team wanted to research different failure and failover scenarios with OSS cluster.
+The TE team wanted to research different failure and failover scenarios with cluster.
 So, included in this repo is a script to create docker Redis instances and a cluster.
 If you are good with the docker compose stuff you don't need this.

-The create script takes in the number of masters and the number of replicas per master, starts a docker network, runs redis docker instances with unique IPs and ports on the docker network, and then creates an OSS cluster with replicas.
+The create script takes in the number of masters and the number of replicas per master, starts a docker network, runs redis docker instances with unique IPs and ports on the docker network, and then creates a cluster with replicas.
 This command will create 3 masters and 3 replicas (1 replica for each master)... so 6 shards (redis docker containers in total).

 ```
 ./create_cluster.sh 3 1